 A Bold Beginning Steeped in Faith

-Berea College’s founding is steeped in the uncompromising faith and courage of its founder, the Rev. John G. Fee.
-He started a one-room school in 1855 that eventually would become Berea College.
+Berea College’s founding is steeped in the uncompromising faith and courage of its founder, Rev. John G. Fee.
+He started a one-room school in 1855 that would eventually become Berea College.
 A native of Bracken County, Ky., Fee was a scholar of strong moral character, dedication, determination and great faith.
-Convinced that slavery was wrong, he became an ardent abolitionist, preaching the gospel of Christ from the perspective of “impartial love.”
+Convinced that slavery was wrong, he became an ardent abolitionist.
+Fee preached the gospel of Christ from the perspective of “impartial love.”
 Fee dreamed of founding a school that would advocate equality and excellence in education for men and women of all races.

 Fee’s commitment in preaching against slavery attracted the attention of Cassius M. Clay, a well-to-do Kentucky landowner and prominent leader in the movement for gradual emancipation.
-Clay felt that Fee was an individual who would take a strong stand on slavery.
+Clay believed Fee was somebody who would take a strong stand on slavery.

 In 1853, Clay offered Fee a 10-acre homestead on the edge of the mountains if Fee would take up permanent residence there.
 In 1855, a one-room school, which also served as a church on Sundays, was built on a lot contributed by a neighbor.
 This school eventually became Berea College.

 Fee worked with other community leaders to develop a constitution for the new school.
 He and Principal J. A. R. Rogers insisted the constitution should ensure interracial character.
 The College’s motto—“God has made of one blood all peoples of the earth”—finds its scriptural foundation in Acts 17:26.
 They also agreed that the school would furnish work for as many students as possible.
 This would help them pay their expenses and dignify labor at a time when manual labor and slavery tended to be synonymous in the South.